What is a prostate/rectal ultrasound?

 A prostate/rectal ultrasound may be used to check the size, location, and shape of

 the prostate gland and nearby structures.
 It may be used to look at the prostate gland

-for signs of cancer.
-It’s often the next step after a finding of elevated prostate-specific
+for signs of cancer or other conditions.
+It’s often the next step after a finding

 Your healthcare provider may also use a prostate/rectal ultrasound to help place a

 needle to take a tissue sample (biopsy).
 Or he or she may use it to help place radiation

 Your provider may also use the test to see how well blood is flowing to the prostate

 Your provider may have other reasons to recommend a prostate/rectal ultrasound.